cmmedoro/DC-anomaly-production/README.md

 Unsupervised framework to perform Anomaly Detection on Energy Production Data.

 Several models have been tested, three that perform reconstruction on the input time series and two that perform forecast of the next timestamp in the input sequence.
-The Linear Autoencoder has proven to be the best one due to its performance.
+The Linear Autoencoder has proven to be the best one due to its performance, second came the LSTM.

 The Unsupervised approach is necessary as there are not public datasets representing energy production data which are also annotated specifically for the task of anomaly detection.